protoman92/chatbot-engine/README.md

 ### Receive platform request

 Request is received from a supported platform, and mapped to an `Array` of `AmbiguousRequest`.
-A `AmbiguousRequest` contains the `senderID`, `oldContext` and supported data.
+An `AmbiguousRequest` contains the `senderID`, `oldContext` and supported data.

-### Feed generic request to leaf selector
+### Feed request to leaf selector

 A `LeafSelector` scans through all leaves and picks out the one whose conditions match the request input.

-### Map generic responses and send the resulting responses back
+### Map responses and send the resulting raw responses back

-The resulting `GenericResponse` instances are then mapped to the payload specified by supported platforms, then sent back to the user.
+The resulting `AmbiguousResponse` instances are then mapped to the payload specified by supported platforms, then sent back to the user.

 ## Setting up